Leandro Mendoza

-Leandro Ramos Mendoza (March 17, 1946 – October 7, 2013) was a Filipino politician who served as Executive Secretary of the Philippines.
-He previously served as Chief of the Philippine National Police and DOTC Secretary.
+Leandro "Larry" Ramos Mendoza (March 17, 1946 – October 7, 2013) was a Filipino policeman and public official who served as Executive Secretary of the Philippines.
+He previously served as Chief of the Philippine National Police and Transportation and Communications secretary.

 Early life

 Mendoza was born in San Juan, Batangas.
 He finished his Bachelor of Science degree at the Philippine Military Academy; his Master of Arts in Public Management at the University of the Philippines - Visayas, Cebu City; and General Staff Course at the AFPCGSC, Fort Bonifacio.